xiix0/scam/README.md

-You will inherit millions of dollars.
+You seek to shield those you love and you like the role of the provider.